kubernetes-sigs/kube-storage-version-migrator/USER_GUIDE.md

 By default, the trigger controller and migration controller are deployed in the `kube-system` namespace.
-If you want to deploy them in a different namespaces, setup the `NAMEPSPACE` environment variable before running the commands above.
+If you want to deploy them in a different namespaces, setup the `NAMESPACE` environment variable before running the commands above.

 ## Check if migration has completed